gbmhunter/blog/content/programming/signal-processing/filtering/_index.md

 _Casual_ filters are filters whose present output **does not** depend on future input. _Non-casual_ filters are those whose present output **does** depend on future input.
 Real-time filters must be casual, but filters which are either time delayed or do not act in the time domain can be non-casual.

+_Cycles per sample_ is a convienient way of expressing a frequency w.r.t. the sample frequency.
+It is found by dividing the frequency in Hz (cycles/second) by the sampling rate in samples per second (samples/second), giving you units of cycles/sample.

 ## Moving Average (MA) Filters

 ### Overview

 One of the classic examples of an FIR is a moving average (MA) filter.
 It can also be called a **box-car filter**.
-Although they are simple, they are the **best filter (optimal) at reducing random noise whilst retaining a sharp step respone**.
-However, they are the **worst filter for frequency domain signals**, they have a very poor ability to seperate one band of frequencies from another.
 There are many subtypes of moving average filter, including the _simple moving average_ (SMA) filter and _exponential moving average_ (EMA) filter.

 Moving average filters are also fast.
 In fact, they are the **fastest digital filter availiable** (when recursion is used).